Rhode Island State Police: Fallen officers

-Since the establishment of the Rhode Island State Police, seven officers have died in the line of duty.
+Since the establishment of the Rhode Island State Police, seven officers have died while on duty.

 In popular culture

 The Rhode Island State Police won the "Best Dressed" award from the National Association of Uniform Manufacturers and Distributors (NAUMD) in 1986.
 On September 30, 1986, six troopers went to New York City to model the uniform on the television show Late Night with David Letterman.

-The Rhode Island State Police features prominently in the 2000 comedy film Me, Myself & Irene, with Jim Carrey playing a state trooper affected with multiple personality disorder.

-In the television series Brotherhood, the character Declan Giggs, portrayed by the actor Ethan Embry, is a Rhode Island State Police Detective.

-The Netflix movie Rescued by Ruby details the real life story of a RISP K9, Ruby and her partner Daniel.